Career Profile: Budget Analyst

 Why Is Budget Analysis a Job of Tomorrow?

 As businesses of all sizes continue to expand, budget analysts will be needed more than ever to advise organizations on where to spend and where to cut costs to stay within financial constraints.
-Employment opportunities for budget analysts are expected to increase 7 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for budget analysts are expected to increase 7 percent, according to the Bureau of Labor Statistics.

 What Does a Budget Analyst Do?